Like the springtime, the fall season is a great time to pay some attention to your home’s maintenance needs.

 Once your eavestroughs are cleaned, focus your attention on your home’s downspouts.
 Verify that they’re draining properly a minimum of five feet away from your house.

-Use downspout extensions if necessary to keep draining water a suitable enough distance away from your home’s foundation.
+Use downspout extensions if necessary to keep water that is being drained a suitable enough distance away from your home’s foundation.

 An organized garage is a functional garage.